SiaFoundation/app-sia-x/TUTORIAL.md

     - Ledger device connected to computer via USB
     - Ledger Live open

+## Enable Developer Mode
+The Sia app for Ledger devices can only be installed in developer mode.
+To enable developer mode, do the following:

+1. Open the **Settings** tab in Ledger Live
+2. Select the **Experimental Features** tab within settings
+3. Enable the option titled **Developer Mode**

 ## Install the Sia App

 1. Select the **Manager** tab in Ledger Live